-Back in 2006, Formula 1 saw the first STR line up on the grid.
+Back in 2006, Formula 1 saw the first Scuderia Toro Rosso, AlphaTauri's predecessor line up on the grid.
 The team, previously Paul Stoddart's Minardi, had been bought as Red Bull Racing's junior team, a place where they could train drivers away from the pressure before promoting them to the senior team.

-The philosophy behind Toro Rosso has meant that the Formula 1 team has always been in the lower half of the pack, a training ground more than a place to get the results.
+The philosophy behind Toro Rosso/AlphaTauri has meant that the Formula 1 team has always been in the lower half of the pack, a training ground more than a place to get the results.

 That, though, didn't stop Sebastian Vettel.

 Back in 2008 the German made history as he made the most of the conditions at a wet Monza circuit, taking the team's first-ever pole position.
-A day later he did the unthinkable as he followed that up with the race win, Toro Rosso's first.
-And to date also the team's last.
+A day later he did the unthinkable as he followed that up with the race win, Toro Rosso's first and only win under that marque.

-Daniil Kvyat, returning to Toro Rosso after being axed from the programme after the 2017 season, was third in a chaotic German GP while Pierre Gasly, demoted to Toro Rosso after failing to make the grade at Red Bull, was second in Brazil.
+The team added two further podiums in 2019.
+Daniil Kvyat, returning to Toro Rosso after being axed from the programme after the 2017 season, was third in a chaotic German GP while Gasly, demoted to Toro Rosso after failing to make the grade at Red Bull, was second in Brazil.

 Their efforts meant Toro Rosso, running a Honda engine for the second year in succession, finished the championship in sixth place.
 That matched their best previous performance from Vettel's race-winning 2008 season.